 I will describe work on terrain textures and PBR in other blog posts, and now will tell that is the OVERWIEW.
 But first here is a complete changelog of my recent work.

 The OVERVIEW is a 30 minutes long virtual reality experience produced by a French company Orbital Views, and it is powered by SpaceEngine.
 It consists of six chapters, telling about Earth and other planets, Solar system, Milky Way and its place in the Universe.
 VR is the best technology to give user impression of the scale of the Universe.
 Carefully selected depth of the stereo effect allows to feel relative size and distance between objects.
-You’ll feel like a giant looking at 1 meter wide Solar system model in front of you, and have and impression of enormous size on Jupiter then compared to Earth.
+You’ll feel like a giant looking at 1 meter wide Solar system model in front of you, and have impression of enormous size of Jupiter then compared to Earth.

 This is the first time SpaceEngine is being used by another company to make a game!
 A new scenario scripting is the most crucial system that makes this happen.
 And of course support of VR, which is far more advanced now than back in 2013, when I started implementing it with Oculus DK1.
 SE now support Oculus CV1 and HTC Vive.
 By the way, it’s the Orbital Views who have donated the HTC Vive to me right after 0.980 release.
-The new scripting system was developed at the same time they start working on OVERVIEW, in a tight request-implement-feedback mode, so our collaboration is started more than a year ago.
+The new scripting system was developed at the same time they started working on OVERVIEW, in a tight request-implement-feedback mode, so our collaboration is started more than a year ago.

 The OVERVIEW is currently under review at Vive Port, and we are working on submitting it to Oculus Store and Steam.
 The Oculus Store require some additional work per SE, which could take few weeks.
 Release on all platform probably will be in early 2018.